 Dementia: The first signs

 Early signs of dementia often go unnoticed.
 They are similar to symptoms of depression and some other disorders and diseases.
-Early signs of dementia are characterised by memory impairment: the person becomes more withdrawn and tries to spend time alone.
+Early signs of dementia are characterized by memory impairment: the person becomes more withdrawn and tries to spend time alone.
 These symptoms are also characteristic of depression and many other disorders.
 With dementia, disorientation in space and time may appear.

 Symptoms of dementia in women